vivaria/edisonrul.ing/docs/source/cards/s/spell-reactor-re.md

 ### Card Rulings

-●This effect chains to that card's activation.
+*   This effect chains to that card's activation.
-●This does not negate the effect of that Spell Card (but if a Continuous, Field, or Equip card is destroyed this way, its effects won't resolve).
+*   This does not negate the effect of that Spell Card (but if a Continuous, Field, or Equip card is destroyed this way, its effects won't resolve).